Never Mind the Bollocks, Here's the Sex Pistols

 Never Mind the Bollocks, Here's the Sex Pistols (often shortened to Never Mind the Bollocks) is the only studio album by the English punk rock band the Sex Pistols.
 It was released on 28 October 1977 through Virgin Records.
 As a result of the Sex Pistols' volatile internal relationships, the band's lineup saw changes during the recording of the album.
-Original bass guitarist Glen Matlock left the band early in the recording process, and while he is credited as a co-writer on all but two of the tracks, he only played bass and sang backing vocals on one track, "Anarchy in the U.K." Recording sessions continued with a new bass player, Sid Vicious, who is credited on two of the songs written by the band after he joined.
+Original bass guitarist Glen Matlock left the band early in the recording process.
+While he is credited as a co-writer on all but two of the tracks, Matlock played bass on only one track, "Anarchy in the U.K."

+Recording sessions continued with a new bass player, Sid Vicious, who is credited on two of the songs written by the band after he joined.
 While Vicious's bass playing appeared on two tracks, his lack of skill on the instrument meant that many of the tracks were recorded with guitarist Steve Jones playing bass instead.
 Drummer Paul Cook, Jones and singer Johnny Rotten appear on every track.
 The various recording sessions were led alternately by Chris Thomas or Bill Price, and sometimes both together, but as the songs on the final albums often combined mixes from different sessions, and as it is unclear who of them was present in the recording booth each time, each song is jointly credited to both producers.